TakkuzOld/cordovaToPhoneGap/README.md

 Indicate any other folder to be added to the uploaded file.
 Required if you use splash/icons external resources folder.
 Could be used more times as needed. folderName is relative to the project path.

-i.e.: `cdv-pgb --folder resources --folder fonts`
+i.e.: `tobuild --folder resources --folder fonts`

 ### -t/--token $yourPhonegapToken
 You could use your token as params instead of environment variable.

+### -l/--lookup
+Keeps process running after upload to look at the current status of the build for every platforms.